Numeric Entry Question Type: Introduction

 There are several things you can try if you get stuck on a Numeric Entry problem.
 Consider the following:

-3) Significant figures – Most numeric entry problems require answers to be reported to the correct number of significant figures.
+3) Significant figures– Most numeric entry problems require answers to be reported to the correct number of significant figures.
 How the answer should be expressed depends on the mathematical operations that are being completed.
-It is good practice to always express your answer to the correct number of significant figures.
+It's good practice to always express your answer to the correct number of significant figures.

-4) Rounding off too soon – In general, when solving a Numeric Entry problem that requires multiple steps, it is good practice to wait until you obtain the final answer before rounding off.
+4) Don't round off too soon– In general, when solving a Numeric Entry problem that requires multiple steps, it is good practice to wait until you obtain the final answer before rounding off.
 As you work through the problem, keep a few more significant figures than you need.
 This will increase the likelihood that your final answer will be correct.
 Note: Rounding off at every step can introduce too much error, resulting in your final answer not being accepted.

-5) Don’t forget to use the hints – Each problem in Smartwork5 has a hint associated with it.
+5) Use the hints– Each problem in Smartwork5 has a hint associated with it.
 These hints provide valuable information that can help direct you toward correctly solving the problem.
 Note: In some cases, a small portion of the problem's point value may be deducted when a hint is opened.
 Be sure to check with your instructor.

-6) Ditto with the incorrect feedbacks - Be sure to read the feedback given when your submitted answer is marked incorrect.
+6) Don't forget incorrect feedback– Be sure to read the feedback given when your submitted answer is marked incorrect.
 The feedback is often very specific and may directly address the error that you made.
 You can view the feedback as an additional hint to help you successfully solve the problem.